andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 These context vectors are fed into later layers of the decoder in order to eventually predict the output sequence that is associated with the input sequence.
 In this way, we can use attention mechanisms for a variety of natural language processing tasks, including better predicting how to translate sentences between languages, or predicting the next word in a given sequence.

-### Transformers
+### Transformers <a name="transformer"></a>

 One recent major breakthourgh in natural language processing is the **transformer network**.
 This is a deep neural network model that can be used as a way to understand sequential data without recurrence or convolutions and instead uses only attention mechanisms in its architecture.
-This was first introduced by a team of researchers at Google in 2017 (Vaswani et al., 2017), and they use what is called the **self-attention mechanism** instead of recurrent units to keep track of associations and correlations in the input.
+This was first introduced by a team of researchers at <a href="https://ai.google/research/teams/brain/">Google</a> in 2017 (<a href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf">Vaswani et al., 2017</a>), and they use what is called the **self-attention mechanism** instead of recurrent units to keep track of associations and correlations in the input.

 These networks were originally developed to solve the problem of **sequence transduction**, which is transforming one input type to another.
 Often, this is done for tasks in machine translation or converting text to speech.
 Overall, this model does a good job at these tasks, so let's dive into some specifics to get a better understanding of why.

-#### Architecture
+#### Architecture <a name="transformer-arch"></a>

 As described in the original paper, the architecture of a transformer network follows the same encoder-decoder structure, with multiple layers in each.